CFerraren/Feature-Engineering-for-Machine-Learning/README.md

        2. [PoS Tagging and Chunking](https://github.com/CFerraren/Feature-Engineering-for-Machine-Learning/blob/master/03_Text%20Data/3-2_PoS%20Tagging%20and%20Chunking.ipynb)

+---

 [04_Effects of Feature Scaling](https://github.com/CFerraren/Feature-Engineering-for-Machine-Learning/tree/master/04_Effects%20of%20Feature%20Scaling)

-   - We used tf-idf as an entry point into a detailed analysis of how feature transformations can affect the model (or not)
+   - We used tf-idf and l2 normalization feature scaling as an entry point into a detailed analysis of how feature transformations can affect the model (or not)

-   - We used tf-idf and l2 normalization feature scaling.

        1. [Simple Text Classification](https://github.com/CFerraren/Feature-Engineering-for-Machine-Learning/blob/master/04_Effects%20of%20Feature%20Scaling/4-0_Simple%20Text%20Classification.ipynb)